196 East Commerce Street

 Bridgeton, NJ 08302

 Few New Jersey criminal charges can upend your life faster and more impactfully than domestic violence.
 In fact, your world can be thrown into turmoil instantly, well before you have actually been charged with a crime.
 The mere allegation that you have committed an act of domestic abuse – whether true or not – is enough under New Jersey law to have you removed from your home and separated from your kids, among other severe consequences.
-If you do not take a charge of domestic violence as seriously as New Jersey police and prosecutors do and retain an experienced New Jersey domestic violence attorney as soon as possible, you could be risking everything.
+If you do not take a charge of domestic violence as seriously as New Jersey police and prosecutors do and retain an experienced New Jersey domestic violence lawyer as soon as possible, you could be risking everything.

 At Helmer, Conley & Kasselman, P.A., our New Jersey domestic violence lawyers understand what is at stake.
 While our team also understands that actual cases of domestic violence should be treated as the serious crimes they are, the sad reality is that false allegations are too often made or exaggerated for cynical reasons, such as gaining an advantage in a divorce case or custody dispute.